-"Hospital" means Saint Alphonsus Medical Center - Baker City, Inc.
+"Hospital" means Trinity Health Mid-Atlantic Mercy Catholic Medical Center.

-"Hospital Bylaws" mean those Bylaws of Saint Alphonsus Medical Center - Baker City, Inc.
+"Hospital Bylaws" mean those Bylaws established by the Board of Directors.

-"Medical Staff Member" or "Member" means an individual who is either a Physician, Dentist, Oral and Maxillofacial Surgeon, or Podiatrist who has obtained membership status ("Membership") and has been granted privileges by the Board that allow them to attend patients and/or to provide other diagnostic, therapeutic, teaching or research services at the Hospital.
-"Medical Staff Bylaws" "or Bylaws" means these Bylaws covering the Board's delegated responsibilities regarding operations of the Medical Staff.
+"Medical Staff" or "Staff" means an individual who is either a medical physician, osteopathic physician, dentist, oral and maxillofacial surgeon, or podiatrist who has obtained membership status and have been granted privileges that allow them to attend patients and/or to provide other diagnostic, therapeutic, teaching or research services at the Hospital.

+"Medical Staff Bylaws" means these Bylaws covering the operations of the Medical Staff of Trinity Health Mid-Atlantic Mercy Catholic Medical Center.

-"Medical Staff Policies" means the policies adopted by the Medical Executive Committee.
+"Medical Staff Rules and Regulations" means the rules and regulations adopted by the Medical

-- "Medical Staff Rules and Regulations" means the rules and regulations adopted by the Medical Executive Committee and approved by the Board. - "Medical Staff Year" is defined as the 12-month time period beginning on January 1 of each year and ending December 31. - "Meeting attendance" is defined as in person, secure videoconference, or telephonically from a private location where confidentiality is always maintained. - "Oral and Maxillofacial Surgeon" means a licensed Dentist with advanced training qualifying the individual for board certification by the American Board of Oral and Maxillofacial Surgery.
-The term "Dentist" as used in these Bylaws includes oral surgeons. - "Physician" means an individual who has received a Doctor of Medicine or Doctor of Osteopathy degree and is currently licensed to practice medicine in Oregon. - "Podiatrist" means an individual who has received a Doctor of Podiatric Medicine degree and is currently licensed to practice podiatry in Oregon. - "Practitioner" means a Physician, Dentist, Oral and Maxillofacial surgeon, Podiatrist, or APP who has been granted clinical privileges. - "Prerogative" means the right to participate, by virtue of Medical Staff category or otherwise, granted to a Practitioner, and subject to the ultimate authority of the Board and the conditions and limitations imposed in these Bylaws and in other Hospital and Medical Staff policies. - "Provider-based Clinic" is a clinic that is considered to be part of the Hospital by either: 1) working under the tax identification number of the Hospital, 2) working under the Medicare certification number (CCN) of the Hospital, or 3) is part of the Hospital survey by an accreditation agency. - "Representative" or "Hospital Representative" means the Board and any trustee or committee thereof; the Hospital President or his or her designee; other employees of the Hospital; the Medical Staff organization or any Member, Officer, Department or Section or Committee thereof; and any individual appointed or authorized by any of the foregoing Representatives to perform specific functions related to gathering, analysis, use of dissemination of information. - "Special Notice" means written notice sent via certified mail, return receipt requested, by overnight delivery with confirmation of delivery, or by hand delivery evidenced by a receipt signed by the Medical Staff Member or Practitioner to whom it is directed.
+Executive Committee and approved by the Board.

+"Medical Staff Year" is defined as the 12-month time period beginning on January 1st of each year and ending December 31st.

+"Meeting attendance" is defined as in person, secure videoconference, or telephonically from a private location.

+"Member" is a physician, dentist, oral and maxillofacial surgeon, or podiatrist who has been granted this status by the Board of Directors of Trinity Health Mid-Atlantic.

+"Oral and Maxillofacial Surgeon" means a licensed dentist with advanced training qualifying him for board certification by the American Board of Oral and Maxillofacial Surgery.
+The term "dentist" as used in these Bylaws includes oral surgeons.

+"Physician" means an individual who has received a Doctor of Medicine or Doctor of Osteopathy degree and is currently fully licensed to practice medicine in Pennsylvania or Delaware, as applicable.

+"Podiatrist" means an individual who has received a Doctor of Podiatric Medicine degree and is currently licensed to practice podiatry in Pennsylvania or Delaware, as applicable.

+"Practitioner" means an appropriately licensed medical physician, osteopathic physician, dentist, oral and maxillofacial surgeon, podiatrist, Advanced Practice Professional, or Clinical Assistant who has been granted clinical privileges.

+"Prerogative" means the right to participate, by virtue of Staff category or otherwise, granted to a practitioner, and subject to the ultimate authority of the Board and the conditions and limitations imposed in these Bylaws and in other Hospital and Medical Staff policies.

+"Provider-based Clinic" is a clinic that is considered to be part of the Hospital by either: 1) working under the tax identification number of the Hospital, 2) working under the Medicare certification number (CCN) of the Hospital, or 3) is part of the Hospital survey by an accreditation agency.

+"Representative" or "Hospital Representative" means the Board of Directors and any director or committee thereof; the PRESIDENT or his or her designee; other employees of the Hospital; a Medical Staff organization or any member, officer, Department or Section or committee thereof; and any individual appointed or authorized by any of the foregoing Representatives to perform specific functions related to gathering, analysis, use of dissemination of information.

+"Special Notice" means written notice sent via certified mail, return receipt requested, by overnight delivery with confirmation of delivery, or by hand delivery evidenced by a receipt signed by the Practitioner to whom it is directed.

+"Trinity Health of the Mid-Atlantic Region" refers to the Trinity Health Hospitals in the region including Mercy Catholic Medical Center, Nazareth Hospital, Saint Francis Hospital, and St. Mary Medical Center.

+Page 4